lambdamikel/Speak-SID/README.md

 The **main components** are:

 - Microcontroller: ATMega 8535 @ 16 MHz.
 Role: Brain of Speak&SID.
 Controls the SpeakSet, UART, SPI, I2C, GPIO, and implements the Amstrad SSA-1 emulation.
-- CPLD: Xilinx 9536.
+- CPLD: Xilinx 9536 (XL) or Xilinx 9572 (XL), 15C is sufficiently fast.
 Role: Address decoding, SID control and 1 MHz clock, glue logic functions.
 - Speech chip: SpeakJet.
 Role: speech synthesis and sound synthesizer.
 - Sound chip: SID 6581 or 8580, SwinSID, or ARMSID, or.....
 Role: sound chip for awesome SID tunes!

+**A word of advice and warning** - the **6581 SIDs are extremely brittle** these days.
+You will make sure to supply not more than 12 V...
+I fried 2 of them by using a PSU which supplied 12.4 V. You have been warned!
+I recommend the 8580 which is much more robust, or use an ARMSID in the first place - no need for the extra PSU.

 The [source code for the CPLD and the ATMega are provided here](src/), and [HEX / JED firmware files as well.](firmware/)